Vintage Images Of Extinct Animals

 A picture of an owl

-A picture of an otter
+A picture showing an otter

 A picture of a seal